 Last weekend, Ola had a Chinese language exam in Fuzhou (she’ll blog about it soon).
 So, we decided to spend a little longer there and we discovered many hidden nuggets previously unknown to us.

-If you can navigate your way through the concrete jungle, Fuzhou has plentiful delights to offer.
-Read on to discover what they are.
+If you can navigate your way through the concrete jungle, Fuzhou has plenty of delights to offer.
+Here are some that we discovered.

 Three Hills and Two Pagodas